Roderick Chisholm

-The Stanford Encyclopedia of Philosophy remarks that he "is widely regarded as one of the most creative, productive, and influential American philosophers of the 20th Century."
+Richard and Fred Feldman, writing in the Stanford Encyclopedia of Philosophy, remark that he "is widely regarded as one of the most creative, productive, and influential American philosophers of the 20th Century."

 Life and career

 Chisholm graduated from Brown University in 1938 and received his Ph.D. at Harvard University in 1942 under Clarence Irving Lewis and D. C. Williams.
 He was drafted into the United States Army in July 1942 and did basic training at Fort McClellan in Alabama.
 Chisholm administered psychological tests in Boston and New Haven.
 In 1943 he married Eleanor Parker, whom he had met as an undergraduate at Brown.
 He spent his academic career at Brown University and served as president of the Metaphysical Society of America in 1973.

 He was editor of Philosophy and Phenomenological Research from 1980 until 1986.